 Iripina is noted for its cheese, Caciocovallo, Mozzerella, Pecorino; salami, Sopprassata; local fruits, including Figs of San Mango of Calore.
 Old recipes are accompanied by local wines, Fiano di Avellino and Greco di Tufo.

-Most interesting, the Iripina region’s wine production has grown because land to the north, in Umbria and Tuscany have become so valuable.
-Consequently the vineyards for grapes have moved to these southern regions.
+Most interesting, the Iripina region’s wine production has grown because the land to the north, in Umbria and Tuscany, has become so valuable.
+Consequently, the vineyards for grapes have moved to these southern regions.

 L’influenza primaria sulla lingua parlata di Iripina è Napoli e le città locali di Avellino e Benevento.
 Risalente al v secolo prima di Cristo, l’antica lingua Osca è stato scritto nell’alfabeto greco e latino.
 Oggi la lingua locale contiene ancora elementi di greco, il dialetto napoletano, come pure coloro che avevano regnato come casa Savoia con spagnolo e francese.

-In 1963, I recall accompanying Father Guido D’Amore and his brother-in-law, Raffale Romaniello, to Raffale’s remote home town in the Salerno region, nearby the ancient ruins of Paestum.
-At the time, I recognized the spoken language differed greatly from Italian, and sounded more like Greek.
-Similar to someone first hearing Portuguese, and knowing that clearly it is not Spanish.
+In 1963, I recalled accompanying Father Guido D’Amore and his brother-in-law, Raffaele Romaniello, to Raffale’s remote home town in the Salerno region, nearby the ancient ruins of Paestum.
+At the time, I recognized the spoken language differed significantly from Italian and sounded more like Greek.
+Similar to someone first hearing Portuguese, and knowing that clearly, it is not Spanish.

 Mio nonno, Mike Russo tornò a Monteverde dopo la seconda guerra mondiale.
 Ha seguito la propria passione e stabilito una recital hall e Teatro di film di Monteverde, la propria “Cinema Paradiso.”
 Oggi è ricordato come “the American”.
 Il suo baule dai suoi molti viaggi rimange nella casa dei miei cugini Benito e Carmela, i cittadini di Monteverde.

-My grandfather, Mike Russo returned to Monteverde after the Second World War.
+My grandfather, Mike Russo, returned to Monteverde after the Second World War.
 His wife Michelina had died, his house at 52 8th Avenue and sections of the Italian neighborhood of the old First Ward in Newark had been reclaimed for public housing.
-So he retired from his job as a machinist at the Edison plant in West Orange, because, by now, his children were Americans.
+He retired from his job as a machinist at the Edison plant in West Orange, because, by now, his children were Americans.

-Remembered in Monterverde as “the American,” his steamer trunk, the one the had made so many journeys, rests in Benito and Camela’s home, citizens of Monteverde.
+Remembered in Monteverde as “the American,” his steamer trunk, the one the had made so many journeys, rests in Benito and Camela’s home, citizens of Monteverde.